-A person suffering an injury during activities for which they are not paid, an injury report form found at: http://www.plu.edu/human-resources/documents-forms/documents/Safety/injury-report-2.doc should be filled out and forwarded to Campus Safety.
+A person suffering an injury during activities for which they are not paid should fill out and forward the injury report form to Campus Safety.
 The injury report should be completed regardless of where the injury occurred or whether the person received medical follow-up.